 - Bournemouth City Council – Pavement licences

-One thing that is essential when considering the safety of your sign is to ensure that you have public liability indemnity insurance.
-This is to cover you if, as a result of your pavement sign, any person suffers an injury caused by your board.
-If for example a pedestrian walks into your A-board, and trips because of it or it falls on them, you need to make sure you have adequate cover.
-Often you will be required to prove such cover before a council will permit you to use the sign.
+When prioritising the safety of your pavement sign, it is crucial to have public liability insurance.
+This is to cover you if any person suffers an injury caused by your sign.
+For instance, if a pedestrian walks into your A-board, trips over it, or it falls on them, having adequate insurance is essential.
+In many cases, councils require proof of this coverage before granting permission to use the sign.